crossminer/scava-docs/docs/deploy/Running-the-platform.md

 ## Setup Eclipse

-Open Eclipse and import all projects from the top level directory of the CROSSMINER code (`File -> Import -> Existing projects into workspace`), and wait for all the projects to compile without errors.
+Open Eclipse and import all projects from the top level directory of the Scava code (`File -> Import -> Existing projects into workspace`), and wait for all the projects to compile without errors.

 ## Validate and Run the Platform